This page is subject to

 |

-2018 I contacted the CWGC and requested assistance in maintaining this
+early 2018 I contacted the CWGC and requested assistance in maintaining

-The engraving on the side of the Memorial was now illegible.
+The engraving on the side of the Memorial due to weathering, was now

 I was informed it was a Private Memorial erected by Steven and Marion